 Mt.
 Horeb Freedom Tower

-After Matthew drafted the plans using the School’s Computer-Aided Design and Drafting System, the Plans were taken to Archie Monument in Watertown, Wisconsin.
+After Matthew drafted the plans using the school’s Computer-Aided Design and Drafting System, the Plans were taken to several Monument Companies in the area.
+Archie Monument in Watertown, Wisconsin was the only company who indicated that they could build the Freedom Tower.

-The structure will be made of white granite and placed atop a black granite pentagon.
-It will rise approximately 14 feet off the ground.
-Each pillar will represent a branch of the military, with each branch’s symbol or seal engraved in the black granite side of the pentagon below the pillar.
-Finally, a polished bronze bell will be placed on top of the tower for use during memorials honoring fallen veterans.
+The Pillars in structure will be made of white granite and placed atop a black granite pentagon.
+It will rise approximately 13 feet off the ground.
+As indicated earlier, each pillar will represent a branch of the military, with each branch’s symbol or seal engraved in the black granite side of the pentagon below the pillar.
+The polished bronze bell will be placed in the Freedom Tower for use during memorials honoring fallen veterans and to be rung on Memorial Day, the 4th of July, September 11th, and Veterans Day.

-The American Legion Pentagon will be made of black granite collared by two pieces of white granite.
+The American Legion Tribute will also be a Pentagon made of black granite collared by two pieces of white granite.
 Engraved on the front of the Pentagon will be the American Legion symbol and reference to Frank E. Malone American Legion Post 113.
-Engraved on the back-side of the Pentagon will be an Eagle and the Flag of the United States.
+Engraved on the back-side of the Pentagon will be the Preamble to the American Legion Constitution.

-This Red Granite monument will be dedicated to all who received our Nation’s oldest award, The Purple Heart, which was first given out by George Washington to soldiers wounded in the Revolutionary War.
-The monument will include a hand print made by a Purple Heart Recipient.
+This Black Granite monument will be dedicated to all who received our Nation’s oldest award, The Purple Heart, which was first given out by George Washington to soldiers wounded in the Revolutionary War.
+The Tribute’s top will include a hand-print made by a Purple Heart Recipient.

 Mount Horeb Veterans Memorial Park